Our Stories & Testimonials

 Intertribal Timber Council

-The ITC has been a powerful and unique community asset for 36 years -- a nonprofit association of more than 60 tribal governments, working together in partnership with the Federal Bureau of Indian Affairs, academia, public land managers, and industry, to accomplish a simple mission:
+The ITC has been a powerful and unique community asset since being established in 1976, a nonprofit association of more than 60 tribal governments, working together in partnership with the Federal Bureau of Indian Affairs, academia, public land managers, and industry, to accomplish a simple mission:

 ITC's "products" are connections among people and information.
 ITC carries out its mission and purpose by:

 To pursue and promote the conservation and development of Indian forest resources for the benefit and advancement of Indian people

 Establishing and advancing working partnerships

 ITC engages tribes and others to advance working partnerships by removing barriers then solves complex problems and improves Indian forest management.
 ITC educates the public, through outreach in schools, and providing technical assistance to text book authors and forestry magazine editors.
 ITC monitors current issues of importance to tribal communities, conveys the message that forests can be managed practically and efficiently to meet a multitude of needs, and participates in national and international forums and task forces.

 ITC extracts and distills essential information and delivers it to member tribes by email, newsletter, and web site.
 ITC's well-attended quarterly meetings and annual symposiums connect tribes for sharing of information and expertise.